 Dan Kimball is the author of several books on leadership, church, and culture.
 He was one of the founders of Vintage Faith Church in Santa Cruz, California where he still serves on staff.
 He is also a faculty member at Western Seminary and leads the ReGeneration Project, which exists to equip and encourage new generations to think theologically and participate in the mission of the church.
 He is married to Becky and has two daughters, Katie and Claire.
-His passion is to see the Christians follow and represent Jesus in the world with love, intelligence, and creativity so that the understandable misperceptions of the historical Christian faith will be changed and people will then consider exploring the Bible and the teachings of Jesus.
+His passion is to see Christians follow and represent Jesus in the world with love, intelligence, and creativity.

 He has a master’s degree from Western Seminary and a doctorate degree from George Fox University.